-Any employee, student, or visitor participating in or attempting to participate in an educational program or activity offered by a campus in the Arkansas State University System who believes he or she has been subjected to sexual discrimination should report the incident to the applicable campus's Title IX Coordinator utilizing the reporting form available on the Title IX web site for the campus.
-Employees with supervisory responsibilities including deans, vice chancellors, department chairs, faculty, student conduct personnel, human resources personnel, athletic administrators, coaches, and university police personnel must report incidents of sexual discrimination either observed by them or reported to them to the Title IX Coordinator.
-In the event the sexual discrimination allegation is against the Title IX Coordinator, the report form should be submitted to the Office of General Counsel.
+Any employee, student, or visitor participating in or attempting to participate in an educational program or activity offered by a campus in the Arkansas State University System who believes he or she has been subjected to Sexual Harassment Discrimination should report the incident to the applicable campus's Title IX Coordinator utilizing the reporting form available on the Title IX web site for the campus.
+Employees with supervisory responsibilities including deans, vice chancellors, department chairs, faculty, student conduct personnel, human resources personnel, athletic administrators, coaches, and university police personnel must report incidents of Sexual Harassment Discrimination either observed by them or reported to them to the Title IX Coordinator.
+In the event the Sexual Harassment Discrimination allegation is against the Title IX Coordinator, the report form should be submitted to the Office of General Counsel.
 Reporting may be done by telephone, fax, email, or a hard copy communication, and may be submitted during or outside of business hours.
-In order to ensure timely investigation and remedy, a Title IX grievance should be activated within sixty (60) days from the time the events leading to the complaint occurred as delay in reporting impedes the ability to achieve prompt resolution.
-Reports of sexual assault, sexual violence, stalking, domestic violence and dating violence will be reported to law enforcement authorities.
+In order to ensure timely investigation and remedy, a Sexual Harassment Discrimination grievance should be activated within sixty (60) days from the time the events leading to the complaint occurred as delay in reporting impedes the ability to achieve prompt resolution.
+Reports of Sexual Assault, Sexual Violence, Stalking, Domestic Violence, and Dating Violence will be reported to law enforcement authorities, if such a report is not prohibited by law.

-Criminal investigations by any law enforcement agencies or investigations conducted under the Faculty, Staff, or Student Handbooks may occur simultaneously with a Title IX discrimination grievance.
+Criminal investigations by any law enforcement agencies or investigations conducted under the Faculty, Staff, or Student Handbooks may occur simultaneously with a Title IX (Sexual Harassment Discrimination) grievance.